-People whose ears stick out, or have an enlarged ear lobule, sometimes push their ears back and wish that the ears remained in that position.
+People whose ears stick out, or have an enlarged ear lobule, sometimes push their ears back and wish that they remained in that position.
 This is a simple action to create permanently by surgery.
-Protruding, or prominent ears can cause a lot of psychological trauma to a patient due to distasteful comments or ridicule by others, and according to one statistic, it can occur in about 5% of people.
-Otoplasty, or ear pinning, is one “cosmetic” procedure that can be performed as early as age seven years old, when the ear growth has neared maturity.
+Protruding, or prominent ears can cause a lot of psychological trauma to a patient due to distasteful comments or ridicule by others, and according to one statistic, it can occur in about five percent of people.
+Otoplasty, or ear pinning, is one cosmetic procedure that can be performed as early as age seven years old, when the ear growth has neared maturity.
 Typically, children may tell their parents that they are being teased at school because of their ears, and the parents seek to have correction of the ear protrusion of their child.
-An elongated or protruding ear lobule typically happens in older year, and that can be easily addressed with a simple surgical wedge resection of the ear lobe.
+An elongated or protruding ear lobule typically happens in older years, and can be easily addressed with a simple surgical wedge resection of the ear lobe.

 Some patients have their protruding ears pinned as adults.
 These patients may want to improve their facial appearance or would like to wear their hair in a ponytail.
 This last option is difficult for them to accept because they are used to wearing their hair in a way to cover their ears.
 Either one ear or both can be protruding, and the level of protrusion may vary.
 An ear pinning operation, or Otoplasty, is done to correct this condition and improve the level of self-satisfaction that a patient has with his or her self-image.

 If the patient has a protruding or elongated lobule, then a wedge of skin may be resected, thus shortening the lobule.
 If a crease appears in the middle of the lobule, and the lobule folds on itself, then injecting the ear with Restylane or Radiesse can solve the problem for months to years, but not permanently.